martin-beran/fpga/mb50/README.md

 followed by arguments will be replaced by the following lines up to `$end_macro`.
 The `ARG*` parameters in the replacement text will be substituted by the respective arguments of the macro call.
-Arguments are substituted as expressions, not textually, so it is not to add additional parentheses around parameters like in C macro definitions.
+Arguments are substituted as expressions, not textually, so it is not needed to add additional parentheses around parameters like in C macro definitions.

 #### $use

     $use FILE, NAMESPACE

-Includes the content of a file, identified by a relative path `FILE`, if it has not been already included in the same compilation.
+Includes the content of a file, identified by path `FILE`, if it has not been already included in the same compilation.
 Subsequently, identifiers defined in the file can be accessed by qualified names with the specified `NAMESPACE` name.
+If `FILE` is not an absolute path, it is relative to the directory with the file containing the `$use`.
+Directives `$use` may be used only at the beginning of a source file, preceded only by empty lines, comment lines, or other `$use` directives.

 ### Output